Post Summary: Stanley, Idaho in the winter and activities around the area.

 This hot spring is a metal tub with built-in wooden ledges and a pipe that feeds hot water into the basin.

 The tub is small – you can probably only fit three people comfortably.
+Here, it’s essential to follow proper hot springs protocol and etiquette – even the tiniest bit of damage here can make a huge impact.

 Getting there around 8:30 am, we had it to ourselves in the early morning.
 We were able to watch the river flow by and enjoy the VERY HOT water!